Research Initiatives

 The Journalist’s Resource

-Informing the public by making academic research accessible for anyone reporting on the news.
+Informing the public by making academic resarch accessible for anyone reporting on the news.

 The news media landscape is shifting.
 Today’s news comes from traditional journalists, e-mail newsletter authors and independent content creators.
 Their processes may differ, but they all share a common challenge: making sense of complex scientific and public policy issues in a time of polarization, political unrest and limited financial resources.

 Clear, evidence-based reporting is essential to help local, state, and national audiences understand the forces shaping their lives.
 Fortunately, the world of academia is full of scholars with deep expertise in specific policy topics.
 Like journalists, scholarly researchers are intensely curious and driven by society’s tough questions.
-Their high-quality, peer-reviewed studies can help to inform and improve news stories throughout every step of the editorial process, from pitch to publication.
+Their research can help to inform and improve both public policymaking and news reporting.

 What We Do